-Guest Kwazi Nkrumah from the MLK Coalition for Greater Los Angeles discusses with EcoJustice Radio host Jessica Aldridge how unity and mass mobilization across all movements is necessary for social change and an equitable future.
-He speaks to how we effectively do this in an inclusive manner across interests and issues that considers priorities, roadblocks, and better relationship building.
-We address concerns of derailment and demobilization, and look to how we can shield and grow from those movements.
+In 2020, guest Kwazi Nkrumah from the MLK Coalition for Greater Los Angeles discussed with EcoJustice Radio host Jessica Aldridge how unity and mass mobilization across all movements is necessary for social change and an equitable future.
+He spoke to how we effectively do this in an inclusive manner across interests and issues that considers priorities, roadblocks, and better relationship building.
+We addressed concerns of derailment and demobilization, and look to how we can shield and grow from those movements.
+Kwazi has joined the ancestors in December 2023, but we as always pay tribute to the incredible work he accomplished in his life.

 Kwazi Nkrumah on EcoJustice Radio